 My vision is: My vision matters to me because: When we have considered our vision and why it matters to us, it is then helpful to reflect on; 'What am I doing to achieve that vision?'
 Please take time to capture your thoughts on what you are doing to achieve your vision.
 To achieve my vision, I am: Maybe this is something you can achieve alone, or perhaps you need others or some specific resources to help.
 Take a moment to reflect.
-We may have a long term vision a g. to build a kinder world; to help manage our We may have a long-term vision e.g., to build a kinder world: to help manage our expectations of ourselves and each other.
+To achieve my vision, I need: We may have a long-term vision e.g., to build a kinder world: to help manage our expectations of ourselves and each other.
 It's worth checking in to see what we can realistically do in the now, which will take us a step closer towards that longer-term goal.
-The steps I am taking right now to achieve my vision are: The steps I am taking right now to achieve my vision are.
-My existing networks could help me achieve my vision by: Networks I am not already a member of, but may be helpful for me to achieve my vision include:
+The steps I am taking right now to achieve my vision are: My existing networks could help me achieve my vision by: Networks I am not already a member of, but may be helpful for me to achieve my vision include: